securing/DumpsterDiver/README.md

 ### Future plans
 The future of this project depends on you!
 I released it with just a basic functionality.
 However, if I receive a positive feedback from you (give a star to this repo, write me on twitter or just drop a mail) then I'll work further on this project (I just don't want to sit on it, if there gonna 3 people use this tool... hope you understand it).
 Some features which can be added (of course, feel free to let me know what features you're missing):

-- create a module for searching passwords
+- add more false positive filters
 - create an AWS Lambda or Azure Functions
 - directly downloading files from URLS or storage providers (e.g. AWS, Azure, GCP, dropbox etc.)
 - scan specific file/archive types